 | Quorn mince (frozen) | ~2% fat | 100g | 68 kcal | Free |

-Quorn mince is the lowest calorie mince at 68 kcal per 100g — lower than any meat mince.
-Among meat minces, chicken mince (5% fat) at 105 kcal per 100g and turkey mince (3% fat) at 114 kcal per 100g are the lowest calorie options.
-Both are free on Slimming World.
+If you're hunting for the absolute lowest calorie mince, then Quorn mince (as we mentioned earlier) wins hands down at just 68 kcal per 100g – it’s even leaner than any meat option.
+But if you're after a meat mince, chicken mince (5% fat) comes in at a super lean 105 kcal per 100g, closely followed by turkey mince (3% fat) at 114 kcal per 100g.
+Both of these are fantastic choices and, even better, they're completely free on Slimming World.

 Related Articles